Jkgitau/Variant_Calling_KNH/README.md

-###  Variant Calling Analysis of 70 Kenyan Retinoblastoma Kinds
+###  Variant Calling Analysis of 70 Kenyan Retinoblastoma Kids
 A repository with Code, and results from the Kenya RB1 Study